-When you start your journey with a credit builder credit card, you’re usually offered a high rate and your main goal is improving your credit score.
-So, in order to score these cards, we look at whether they allow you to review your rate after a while, give you access to your credit report or offer any other kind of credit management feature.
+When you start your journey with a credit builder credit card, you’re usually offered a high interest rate and your main goal is improving your credit score.
+Sowe look at whether a card allows you to review your rate after a while, gives you access to your credit report or offers any other kind of credit management feature.
 Fees, rewards and purchase rate also form part of our scores.

 Travel credit cards